aperezdc/perezdecastro.org/README.md

 - `marked` - for rendering Markdown to HTML.
 - `glob` - for scanning the file system.
 - `veil` - for loading metadata and content from source files.
+- `highlight.js` - for code syntax highlighting.
 - `classy.js` - for easier OOP.

-- `highlight.js` - for code syntax highlighting.
+All packages can be installed with `npm`, except for `classy.js` which is bundled in the repository.

 Content files are MIME-like, with a series of headers, and a body which conforms the actual content.
-See under `posts/` for examples.
+See under the year-named directories for examples.